 Search for a specialized realtor

 I understand how important it is to find an accessible home quickly.
-You might want to consider searching for a realtor who specializes in accessible homes.
+You might want to consider searching for a realtor specializing in accessible homes.
 It could be helpful to check their online profile to see their area of expertise.

 Stand your ground